 Our MD Justin, has this to say: "There are two things that you need to know about a holiday to Mexico: it is huge and there are lots of speed bumps.
 The first is important in understanding and appreciating the great diversity of this country and the second is a minor irritant that will not detract from what will be a truly great holiday".

 Why we like Mexico

 Spanish colonial architecture, bougainvillea-draped courtyards, cobbled streets, museums and art galleries.
-Whales, beautiful Caribbean beaches, desert, mountains, festivals, music and some fantastic hotels.
-Mexico may not be on the lips of every would-be traveller but it should be.
+Whales, beautiful Caribbean beaches, deserts, mountains, festivals, music and some fantastic hotels.
+A holiday to Mexico may not be top of the list of every traveller but it should be.
 We love it.
 Did we mention tequila?

 What to expect on your Mexican holiday

 This huge and historic country spans a range of habitats, from snow-capped mountains through pine-forested highlands to tropical rainforest and dry cactus deserts.
 Great cultures and empires such as the Olmecs, Maya and Aztecs have left their mark on Mexican traditions, culture and people.
 There is whale watching to be had in Baja California as well as the chance to see the dramatic migration of the monarch butterflies.
 Mexico also holds some of the world’s most famous and impressive archaeological sites including the huge pyramids of Teotihuacan, the extensively restored site of Chichen Itza and an exciting number of lesser known ruins, mainly around the Yucatan Peninsula, that benefit from being only partially cleared, allowing you the occasional Indiana Jones moment as you wander among their vine-covered crumbling pyramids and plazas.

 Some ideas for a Mexican holiday